-The minimum amount that can be set aside in your Health Care Flexible Spending Account is \$240 per year (\$10 semi-monthly), and the maximum is \$2,700.00 per year (\$112.50 semi-monthly).
+The minimum amount that can be set aside in your Health Care Flexible Spending Account is \$240 per year (\$10 semi-monthly), and the maximum is \$2,749.92 per year (\$114.58 semi-monthly).
 All unclaimed account balances are forfeited after the end of the Plan Year, so estimate your needs carefully.

 You can file claims for health care expenses incurred (services received) in the same plan year that you made contributions, plus a grace period of two and a half months following the end of the plan year, if you made contributions in the final pay period of the Plan Year.
-This means if you make a contribution in the final pay period of the Plan Year, you will have a grace period to incur expenses through March 15.
+This means if you make a contribution in the final pay period of the Plan Year.
+This means if you make a contribution in the final pay period of the Plan Year.